-The Secret of Hermit's Peak is the second in the Bret King series.
-(Anyone interested in my reviews of the books in this series should start with post 723 on February 6, in which I give a brief overview of the series and then make a few statements about the first book in the series, The Mystery of Ghost Canyon.)
+2. The Secret of Hermit's Peak

 The inside front cover flap of the second volume informs the prospective reader that "a vicious mountain lion" is threatening the Rimrock Ranch which the King family calls home.
-The predator apparently makes his home on nearby Desolation Peak where a mysterious hermit, known as "Ol' Whiskers," has built his cabin.
+The predator apparently makes his home on nearby Desolation Peak where a mysterious hermit, known as "Ol' Whiskers", has built his cabin.
 This heavily bewhiskered and decidedly unfriendly old coot threatens people away from the peak he claims to own, since he has found "gold" there.
 A couple of disreputable bad guys add further complications to the adventure by scouring the mountain for some unknown reason and threatening Bret and his friends more than once.
 They back up their threats with some determined actions.

 Overall I liked the story a lot.
 The bad guys are genuinely evil, to an intensity not often seen in series books, yet not perversely extreme.
-One finds genuinely evil people in some of the Ken Holts and the Rick Brants, and these guys are in the same category.
+One finds genuinely evil people in some of the Ken Holts and the Rick Brants, and these ne'er-dowells are in the same category.
 By and large, the writing is good quality, though there are a few places where dialogue or a particular scene seemed forced or unconvincing.

-Benny Ortega's trademark exclamation, "gee my wheeze," very quickly becomes irritating, as Seth Smolinske reported in his post about this book (See post 703).
+Benny Ortega's trademark exclamation, "gee my wheeze", very quickly becomes irritating, as Seth Smolinske reported in his observations about this book.
 Having been sufficiently annoyed by the habit in the first book, I counted its use in this volume.
-In 181 pages, Benny gets it off 12 1⁄2 times.
+In 181 pages, Benny gets it off 121⁄2 times.
 (In one occasion he only gets to spout, "Well, gee my-" before he gets interrupted.)